doug-little/PETools/README.md

 where **K** is a *multi-index* where the sum of the index components (denoted |**K**|) is *n* for the *n*th moment.
 The summation in equation 3.24 is over all the possible **K** satisfying |**K**| = *n*.
 Here, &part;<sup>*n*</sup>/&part;**&alpha;**<sup>**K**</sup> is interpreted as the combined *Ki*th derivative with respect to &alpha;<sub>*i*</sub>.
 For example, a multinomial index of {3,0,0,0,0,0} (for *D* = 3) would correspond to taking the third derivative w.r.t. &alpha;<sub>*1*</sub>, {1,0,1,1,0,0} would correspond to &part;<sup>*3*</sup>/&part;&alpha;<sub>1</sub>&part;&alpha;<sub>3</sub>&part;&alpha;<sub>4</sub> and so on.
 Analytic expressions up to the fourth moment have been computed as part of this package.

+## 4. PE statistics for non iid-distributed symbols
+It is important to re-iterate that everything in section 3 is applicable only when the observed symbols are iid.
+In this section, we will relax this requirement and look at cases where observed symbols may be non-iid.
+An important concept in this context is *correlation*.
+By definintion, iid data is uncorrelated (independent), so this is not something that needed considering in the previous section.
+In essence, correlation is the tendency for something to following another thing.
+You've probably heard of correlation in the context of determining relationships between quantities/variables; if changes in one variable tends to instigate change in another variable, they are said to be correlated.

+In the context of PE analysis, correlation and the tendency for one event to follow another can be summarised in terms of conditional probabilities.
+We encountered conditional probabilities in the previous section in the context of Bayesian analysis, where *p*(*X*|*Y*) is the probability of observing *X* given some observation *Y*.
+This can be applied to the observation of symbols as well.
+Most generally, we can express the probability of observing a symbol *S* in a non-iid system as *P*(*S*|**O**), where **O** denotes all the observations made up to the observation of *S*.

+Clearly *P*(*S*|**O**) defines an enormous-dimensional probability space, so it is normal to constrain **O** to a limited subset of prior observations.
+Obviously, the simplest approach is to constrain **O** to a single value.
+This defines a class of system known as a *Markovian* (or memory-less) system, where the next state/observation depends only on the current state/observation.
+We will assume for brevity that **O** is the prior observation, *S*<sub>i</sub> and we seek to characterise the probability of observing *S*<sub>i+1</sub>.

 #### References
 1. C. Bandt and B. Pompe, Phys.
 Rev. Lett.
 88, 174102 (2002).